seanwirkus/ischool/README.md

 # Sean - Course Tracker

-A beautiful, ### Getting Started
-1. **Add a Course**: Tap the "+" card on the main screen to create your first course
-2. **Customize**: Choose a name, description, and color for your course
-3. **Schedule Lectures**: In the course detail view, add lectures with titles, dates, and times
-4. **Take Notes**: During or after lectures, add text notes and attach relevant files
-5. **Sync Calendar**: Use the calendar view to sync upcoming lectures with iCloud

-### Navigation
-- **Main Screen**: View all your courses as cards
-- **Course Detail**: Tap a course card to see its lectures
-- **Lecture Detail**: Tap a lecture to view/add notes and files
-- **Calendar View**: Access from the main screen to see upcoming lectures and sync options-themed macOS and iOS app for tracking your courses, lectures, notes, and files.
+A beautiful, liquid glass-themed macOS and iOS app for tracking your courses, lectures, notes, and files.
 Stay organized with a modern, Apple-inspired interface that syncs seamlessly with your iCloud calendar.

 ## ✨ Features